The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 {}

 The strip noise is dominated by the capacitive input load to the APV25, thus the noise figure for the different sensor sides are different by almost a factor two among the longer u/P side strips, with smaller pitch and larger interstrip capacitance, and the shorter v/N side strips with larger pitch.
-Additional small differences in noise are also visible for the same sensors, the HPK large ones, mounted in different ladder position, since in some cases the contribution from the capacitance of the pitch-adapter circuit, used to connect the sensor strips to the chip, can be also significant.
+Additional small differences in noise are also visible HPK large rectangular sensors mounted in different ladder position, since in some cases the contribution from the capacitance of the pitch-adapter circuit, used to connect the sensor strips to the chip, can be significant.

-Thanks to the chip-on-sensor concept exploited in the ladder design, the total channel noise is at most about 1000 $\rm e^-$, as expected from design, allowing to achieve very good signal-to-noise ratios in each SVD sensor.
-After a year and half of beam operation, an increase of about 25-(15)\% in noise has been observed on u/P (v/N) side in the most exposed sensors in the layer 3 middle plane, after an estimated total dose of about 100 krad in this location.
+Thanks to the chip-on-sensor concept exploited in the ladder design, the total channel noise is at most about 1000~$\rm e^-$, as expected from design, allowing to achieve very good signal to noise ratio in each SVD sensor.
+After a year and half of beam operation, an increase of about 25(15)\% in noise was observed on the u/P (v/N) side in the most exposed sensors in the layer 3 middle plane, after an estimated total dose of about 100~krad in this location.
 The noise increase has already shown some saturation, as expected for effects related to the increased interstrip capacitance due to the higher fixed oxide charge, as shown in section~\ref{sec:C6_evolution_of_constants_and_strips}.
-In the external layers, exposed to lower dose, the increase in noise observed has been of about 5-10\%.
+In the external layers, exposed to lower dose, the increase in noise observed was of 5 to 10\%.